elastic/apm-agent-python/CONTRIBUTING.md

        pytestmark = [pytest.mark.foo, pytest.mark.integrationtest]

-1. make sure to use `pytest.importskip` to import any dependencies that are only required by your tests:
+1. make sure to use `pytest.importorskip` to import any dependencies that are only required by your tests:

-       foodriver = pytest.importskip("foodriver")
+       foodriver = pytest.importorskip("foodriver")

 1. Create one or more requirements files in `tests/requirements` that list the dependencies that are to be installed specifically for your tests:
    To only test the newest version of the library, create a file `tests/requirements/reqs-foo-newest.txt` and add something like this to it: